 Where is it?

-The race is one of F1’s oldest, and is known as one of the “Classic” circuits.
+This race in Belgium is one of F1’s oldest, and is known as one of the “Classic” circuits.

 What’s the circuit like?

 It’s one of the fastest tracks on the calendar, with cars accelerating from the La Source hairpin, going flat out through Eau Rouge and onto the main straight, Kemmel.
 After a technical section the cars then begin another fast run along Blanchemont before the chicane at the start / finish straight.

 The Belgian Grand prix is held on the longest track on the F1 calendar at just over 7KM.

 Spa almost always produces an exciting race, with lots of overtaking.
 Set up is particularly difficult, with the demands of the high speed sections, where low drag is required, and that of the technical sections where high downforce is required.

 The weather often plays a part too, with rain arriving in the forest, often with very little warning, and as the circuit is so long, you can see cars slithering around on slicks before they can pit.

 This is one for the purists – fast racing, on a long circuit, with plenty of passing.
 We’ve had seven different winners in the last ten years, so it often serves up a surprise.